-'Condor' (i) was the German culmination of the operation begun as 'Salam' to place two Abwehr agents, Johannes Eppler and Peter Stanstede, in Cairo to monitor and report anything relevant to the Western Desert campaign (November 1941/July 1942).
+'Condor' (i) was the German culmination of the operation begun as 'Salam' to place two Abwehr agents, Johannes Eppler and Peter Stanstede, in Cairo to monitor and report anything relevant to the 'Campaign for the Western Desert' (November 1941/July 1942).

 Going under the name of Hussein Gaffar, Eppler had been brought up in Alexandria and Cairo after his mother had remarried to a wealthy Egyptian, whose name Eppler had thus acquired.
 Sandstede posed as Peter Monkaster, an American, as he had worked in the US oil industry before the war and could pass as a Scandinavian American.